Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Nongradient tools

-\begin{proof} We prove the stated super-exponential bounds one after the other.
-We denote by $C$ a generic constant, independent of the parameters we are taking the limit, whose numerical value can change from line to line.
+\end{proposition} \begin{pf} We prove the stated super-exponential bounds one after the other.
+We denote by $C$ a generic constant, independent of the parameters we are taking the limit, whose numerical value can change from line to line. \textit{The estimate} (\ref{grazia1}).
+Summing by parts we get